mlcommons/ck/docs/mlperf-education-workgroup.md

 ## Mission

-* Develop an open-source educational toolkit to help the newcomers learn how to use, customize and extend the MLPerf benchmarking infrastructure.
-* Work with the community to [modularize ML and AI Systems](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) and make it easier to plug in their real-world tasks, models, data sets, software and hardware from the cloud to the edge.
+* Develop an open-source educational toolkit to make it easier to plug any real-world ML & AI tasks, models, data sets, software and hardware into the MLPerf benchmarking infrastructure.
-* Automatically manage all ML artifacts and scripts across diverse platforms (detect, download and install ML models, data sets, libraries, engines and tools).
-* Automatically test compatibility of different versions of all ML components.
-* Help volunteers participate in reproducible crowd-benchmarking and design space exploration of their ML Systems using the MLPerf methodology.
+* Use this toolkit to help the newcomers learn how to customize and run MLPerf benchmarks across rapidly evolving software, hardware and data.
 * Lower the barrier of entry for new MLPerf submitters and reduce their associated costs.
+* Automate design space exploration of diverse ML/SW/HW stacks to trade off performance, accuracy, energy, size and costs; automate submission of Pareto-efficient configurations to MLPerf.
+* Help end-users reproduce MLPerf results and deploy the most suitable ML/SW/HW stacks in production.

 ## Purpose